Most of the main utilities are able to write their log files to a Unix

 watchgnupg is commonly invoked as

 watchgnupg --force $(gpgconf --list-dirs socketdir)/S.log

 watchgnupg understands these options:

 $ watchgnupg --time-only

-$ watchgnupg --force /home/foo/.gnupg/S.log
+If the default socket as given above and returned by "echo $(gpgconf –list-dirs socketdir)/S.log" is not desired an arbitrary socket name can be specified, for example socket:///home/foo/bar/mysocket.
 For debugging purposes it is also possible to do remote logging.
 Take care if you use this feature because the information is send in the clear over the network.
 Use this syntax in the conf files: